AmirBohd/HKCLToolDS3/README.md

 removing: `hkcltool [--remove/-r] [json/hkx] [hkcl or json] [index to remove]`\
 converting platform: `hkcltool [--export/-e] [json/hhx] [hkx or json]`

-FOr meging, the cloth indexes you'll want to put is usually 0, however there may be multiple cloth pieces in a hkx.
+For meging, the cloth indexes you'll want to put is usually 0, however there may be multiple cloth pieces in a hkx.